 - 1. General. - a) Anticipate and plan for arrival of, and coordination with, FEMA ESF-8 personnel in the EOC and the Joint Field Office (JFO). - b) Ensure ESF-8 members or their agencies maintain appropriate records of activities and costs incurred during the event. - 2.
-Medical Care. - a) Assist with restoration of essential health and medical care systems. - Assist with restoration of permanent medical facilities to operational status. - c) Assist with restoration of pharmacy services to operational status. - d) Coordinate emergency services staff until local system is selfsupporting. - e) Assist with emergency pharmacy and laboratory services. - 3.
+Medical Care. - a) Assist with restoration of essential health and medical care systems. - b) Assist with restoration of permanent medical facilities to operational status. - c) Assist with restoration of pharmacy services to operational status. - d) Coordinate emergency services staff until local system is selfsupporting. - e) Assist with emergency pharmacy and laboratory services. - 3.
 Public Health and Sanitation. - a) Monitor environmental and epidemiological surveillance. - b) Continue long-term emergency environmental activities. - 4.
 Behavioral Health: Coordinate the management of mental health and substance abuse assistance to individuals and families as appropriate. - 5.
-Deceased Identification and Mortuary Services. - a) Continue the operations necessary for the identification and disposition of the deceased and their personal effects. - b) Provide a final fatality report. - c) Request reimbursement for expenditures, if authorized.

-d) Receive the required death reports.

-- 1. Support and plan for mitigation measures. - Support requests and directives resulting from the local government, Governor and/or FEMA concerning mitigation and/or re-development activities. - 3.
+Deceased Identification and Mortuary Services.

+- a) Continue the operations necessary for the identification and disposition of the deceased and their personal effects. - b) Provide a final fatality report. - c) Request reimbursement for expenditures, if authorized. - d) Receive the required death reports. - D. Mitigation - 1.
+Support and plan for mitigation measures. - 2.
+Support requests and directives resulting from the local government, Governor and/or FEMA concerning mitigation and/or re-development activities. - 3.
 Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans.

 - A. Colleton County Fire-Rescue - 1.
-Identify, train, and assign DHEC personnel to staff ESF-8 in the EOC. - 2.
-Notify all ESF-8 supporting agencies upon activation. - Develop mutual support relationships with professional associations and other private services and volunteer organizations that may assist during emergencies or disasters. - 4.
-Request deployment of state agencies, volunteer health/medical personnel, supplies, equipment and provide certain direct resources under the control of DHEC. - 5.
-Develop and conduct drills and exercises to coordinate medical emergencies in disaster situations. - 6.
-Encourage health care facilities (i.e. hospitals, nursing homes, youth and adult medical care facilities) develop patient reduction, evacuation, and relocation procedures. - Assist with patient and hospital evacuation procedures when necessary. - 7.
-Coordinate the nursing/medical care for standard shelters (as available) to include providing interim medical care support to all shelters until the American Red Cross can provide the function. - 8.
-Coordinate with DHEC to manage the medical care of the special medical needs shelters to include coordinating with Colleton Medical Center. - 9.
-Coordinate need for initiating any waiver of rules and regulations regarding licensed professional personnel. - Develop and maintain a list of regional and state transport Emergency Medical Service and Ambulance Service resources that can be requested to deploy to assist. - 11.
-Maintain and provide a listing of hospitals, nursing homes, and adult care facilities including names of CEOs and 24-hour phone numbers. - 12.
-Maintain and provide bed availability status of all hospitals throughout the county. - 13.
-Determine status of hospitals, in conjunction with SEOC. - 14.
-Coordinate and provision of nursing personnel to assist in shelters, tent cities, public health clinics, etc. - 15.
-Provide staff and services for monitoring public health conditions.
+Notify all ESF-8 supporting agencies upon activation. - 2.
+Develop mutual support relationships with professional associations and other private services and volunteer organizations that may assist during emergencies or disasters. - 3.
+Request deployment of state agencies, volunteer health/medical personnel, supplies, equipment and provide certain direct resources under the control of SCDHEC. - 4.
+Develop and conduct drills and exercises to coordinate medical emergencies in disaster situations. - 5.
+Encourage health care facilities (i.e. hospitals, nursing homes, youth and adult medical care facilities) to develop patient reduction, evacuation, and relocation procedures. - a) Assist with patient and hospital evacuation procedures development when necessary. - 6.
+Coordinate the nursing/medical care for standard shelters (as available) to include providing interim medical care support to all shelters until the American Red Cross can provide the function. - 7.
+Coordinate with SCDHEC to manage the medical care of the special medical needs shelters to include coordinating with Colleton Medical Center. - 8.
+Coordinate need for initiating any waiver of rules and regulations regarding licensed professional personnel. - 9.
+Develop and maintain a list of regional and state transport Emergency Medical Service and Ambulance Service resources that can be requested to deploy to assist. - 10.
+Maintain and provide a listing of hospitals, nursing homes, and adult care facilities including names of CEOs and 24-hour phone numbers. - 11.
+Maintain and provide bed availability status of Colleton Medical Center. - 12.
+Determine status of hospitals, in conjunction with SEOC. - 13.
+Implement quarantine procedures as appropriate.